 5. Second Opinions: You have the right to seek a second opinion from another specialist if you have concerns about your diagnosis or treatment plan.

 Understanding the referral process and being patient with wait times is crucial when seeking specialist care in Canada.
-Healthcare professionals prioritize patients based on medical needs, aiming to provide quality care to all.
+Health care professionals prioritize patients based on medical needs, aiming to provide quality care to all.

-How to Get Prescription Medication and Cover Costs
+How to Get Medication in Canada

 Generally speaking, you’ll get your prescription medication via the following process: